jtlapp/typebox-validators/README.md

 3. Collect all validation errors, such as for feedback on form user input in a browser.
 4. Remove unrecognized properties from validated objects, which is important for Internet APIs.
 5. Validate discriminated unions, yielding only errors for the matching member schema.
 6. Validate heterogeneous unions of objects that need not have any properties in common, yielding only errors for the matching member schema.
+Useful for branded types.
 7. Compile a TypeBox schema on its first use, subsequently using the cached compilation (lazy compilation).
 8. Report all validation errors within a single string, such as for debugging purposes.